Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Weight decomposition of the equivariant index of the equivalent deformation operator

-\begin{lem} Continue the hypotheses and notation of Lemma \ref{lem:S1EquivariantIsom_LowEigenvalueSpaces_DefOp_to_ApproxComplex} and further assume that the connection $A$ can be written as $A=A_1\oplus A_2$ with respect to the orthogonal decomposition $E=L_1\oplus L_2$ where $L_i$ is a complex line bundle on $X$ and $A_i$ is a unitary connection on $L_i$.
-Then,
+\begin{lem}[Weight decomposition of diagonalized deformation operator] Continue the hypotheses and notation of Lemma \ref{lem:S1EquivariantIsom_LowEigenvalueSpaces_DefOp_to_ApproxComplex}.
+If the connection $A$ splits as $A=A_1\oplus A_2$ with respect to the orthogonal decomposition $E=L_1\oplus L_2$, where $L_k$ is a Hermitian line bundle and $A_k$ is a unitary connection on $L_k$, for $k=1,2$, then

 \end{lem}

 \begin{proof} The result follows immediately from the direct sum decompositions of the covariant derivative $d_A$ on $E$ as $d_{A_1}\oplus d_{A_2}$ with respect to the decomposition $E=L_1\oplus L_2$ and of the induced covariant derivative on $\fsl(E))$ as $d_\CC\oplus d_{A_1\oplus A_2^*}\oplus d_{A_1^*\oplus A_2}$ with respect to the decomposition $\fsl(E)=\ubarCC\oplus (L_1\otimes L_2^*)\oplus (L_1^*\otimes L_2)$. \end{proof}